plone/documentation/manage/deploying/production/heroku_do.rst

     :alt: Choose droplet size

 .. note::
-    In case you want to deploy your app on a specific domain name, you can learn how to set it up at `Digital Ocean documentation <https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean>`_
+    In case you want to deploy your app using a specific domain name, you can learn how to set it up at `Digital Ocean documentation <https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean>`_

 Sign in to your Droplet
 ^^^^^^^^^